-Frenchies is at the centre of Rosebery’s Saporium development.
-On the ground floor you’ll be able to sit at a long bar, which looks into Cauquil’s surprisingly small kitchen, or at one of the high tables, which look onto de Soyres’ brews in progress.
-Take a moment to look at the carpentry too, it’s all by de Soyres’ dad.
+On the ground floor you can sit at the long bar, which looks into Cauquil’s surprisingly small kitchen, or at one of the booths, which look onto de Soyres’ brews in progress.
+Take a moment to look at the carpentry, too – it’s all by de Soyres’ dad.

 Gift the experience of Australia's

 best restaurants, cafes and bars